Plasma protein binding

-Plasma protein binding refers to the degree to which medications attach to proteins within the blood.
-A drug's efficiency may be affected by the degree to which it binds.
+Plasma protein binding refers to the degree to which medications attach to blood proteins within the blood plasma.
+A drug's efficacy may be affected by the degree to which it binds.
 The less bound a drug is, the more efficiently it can traverse or diffuse through cell membranes.
 Common blood proteins that drugs bind to are human serum albumin, lipoprotein, glycoprotein, and α, β‚ and γ globulins.

 Binding (drug distribution)

 A drug in blood exists in two forms: bound and unbound.
 Depending on a specific drug's affinity for plasma proteins, a proportion of the drug may become bound to the proteins, with the remainder being unbound.
 If the protein binding is reversible, then a chemical equilibrium will exist between the bound and unbound states, such that: